hergin/BusShuttleMainRepository/Manuals/NewDevelopmentManual.md

 *   It will automatically open the following browser window.
 (If it doesn't, browse to <a href="http://localhost:4200" target="_blank">http://localhost:4200</a>
     *   ![driver_app](pics/driver_app.png)
     *   Login using the same name and password as manager dashboard (local:local)

+## Test the App (Simple integration testing)

+* Go to manager dashboard (<a href="http://localhost/BusShuttleManagerDashboard" target="_blank">http://localhost/BusShuttleManagerDashboard</a>) and add:
+  * A new driver in the Drivers page
+  * A new bus in the Buses page
+  * A new loop in the Loops page
+  * A new stop in the Stops page
+  * A new inspection item in the Inspection Items page
+  * Assign the newly created stop to the newly created loop in Routes page
+* Go to driver app (<a href="http://localhost:4200" target="_blank">http://localhost:4200</a>) and login and select these new driver, bus and loop.
+  * Add some mileage information and check the inspection item.
+  * Add some boarded and left behind.
+  * Click Submit
+  * Click Sign Off and Do Post Inspection
+  * Check the inspection item and add some mileage information.
+  * Click Finish
+* Go to manager dashboard entries page (<a href="http://localhost/BusShuttleManagerDashboard/Pages/Entries.php" target="_blank">http://localhost/BusShuttleManagerDashboard/Pages/Entries.php</a>).
+  * Select today and select the newly created loop.
+  * If you see the entry you have created in this page, everything seems to be properly working.